pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 > Actor systems and actors have the following basic characteristics:
 >
-> - *Communication via direct asynchronous messaging*: ...
+> - *Communication via direct asynchronous messaging:* ...
-> - *State machines*: Actor support finite state machines.
+> - *State machines:* Actor support finite state machines.
 When an actor transitions to some expected state, it can modify its behavior in preparation for future messages.
 By *becoming* another kind of message handler, the actor implements a finite state machine.
-> - *Share nothing*: Actors do not share their mutable state ...
+> - *Share nothing:* Actors do not share their mutable state ...
-> - *Lock-free concurrency*: ... actors never need to attempt to lock their state before reacting to a message. ...
+> - *Lock-free concurrency:* ... actors never need to attempt to lock their state before reacting to a message. ...
-> - *Parallelism*: ...
+> - *Parallelism:* ...
 Parallelism with the Actor model tends to fit well when one higher-level actor can dispatch tasks across several subordinate actors, perhaps even in a complex task processing hierarchy.
-> - *Actors come in systems*: ... [^2]
+> - *Actors come in systems:* ... [^2]

 Actor systems allow to represent and compose DES in a new way.
 They can